Reviewed by Downtown Jimmy

-In Red Dead Revolver you play Red, think young Clint Eastwood who is on the warpath revenging his murdered parents.
+In Red Dead Revolver you play 'Red,' who embodies a young Clint Eastwood.
+Red is on the warpath seeking reveng for murdered parents.
 Red's story revolves around classic Western clichés where he meets new characters along the way and ultimately gets his revenge.
-Red takes his gun-slinging skills on the road of adventure and proves his skills against the toughest hombres of the time.
+Taking his gun-slinging skills on the road of adventure, Red proves that he is one of the toughest hombres in the land.

-A great thing about R.D.R. is that you're not just stuck with a six shooting side arms, you also get to use rifles, knifes, dynamite and more.
+One sweet spot in R.D.R. is that you are not stuck with shooting six-shooters all the time.
+You will also get to use rifles, knifes, dynamite and more.
 When each level begins you have to select three weapons you will bring with you, and each weapon will have its own unique stats consisting of range, damage and reload speed.
-Each aspect is important since its not commando you will be ducking and reloading allot.
+Each aspect is important, and since Red is not an elite commando, you will be ducking and reloading as you deal with the classic gunnery.

 R.D.R excels in the sound department adding superb old western inspired soundtrack overtop of some good sounding samples.
 The weapons sound great in R.D.R and they added some extra little things like the sounds of stray bullets off rocks.
-All the voice overs are classic and help return the player to the old west.
-The soundtrack is near perfect in Red Dead Revolver, and Red has to be a student of Max Payne's gritty dialog class.
+All the voice-overs are solid, helping the player return to that old west feel.
+Red must be a student of Max Payne, he is so gritty.
+Lastly, the soundtrack is near perfect in Red Dead Revolver, forget about the tumbleweeds.

 Gameplay: 8, Graphics/Sound: 8, Innovation: 8, Mojo: 7.
 Final: 8